google/modem/README.md

 ## Prerequisites

-1.  **Client Id correctly captured in GA**.
-If using Data Import - any model that is created using client id and the desire is to create remarketing audiences based off the output of the query you need to ensure that clientId is captured as a custom dimension in GA.
-The pipeline will point the clientId field to the custom dimension and not the clientId for data import.
+1.  **Match Key for Data Import is a custom dimension in GA, eg: Client Id **.
-    You also cannot use User-Id.
+    If using Data Import - any model that is created using client id or user-id and the desire is to create remarketing audiences based off the output of the query you need to ensure that id is captured as a custom dimension in GA.
+The pipeline will point the clientId or user-id field from the query to the custom dimension in GA.

 ## Instructions